youtube/cobalt/cobalt/site/docs/development/setup-windows.md

     [Install Sccache](https://github.com/mozilla/sccache#installation) to
     support build acceleration

-1. Make sure the all of the above installed packages are on your Path environment variable.
+1. Make sure all of the above installed packages are on your Path environment variable.

     ```